 But the real secret ingredient in this shave cream is the aloe vera.
-Aloe is a potent anti-inflammatory that has long been used to treat everything from wounds and burns to skin infections and psoriasis, and when applied to freshly shaved legs, it keeps them razor burn-free.
+Aloe is a potent anti-inflammatory that has long been used to treat everything from wounds and burns to skin infections and psoriasis, and, when applied to freshly shaved legs, it keeps them razor burn-free.
 It’s also incredibly moisturizing, so it soothes post-shave skin and keeps itchy flakes at bay.

 Your shaving cream should keep at room temperature for up to a month.
 If you’re worried about it going bad before you have had a chance to use it, try making smaller batches or storing it in the refrigerator in between uses.

 - In a small bowl, use an electric mixer to whip the coconut oil until it's fluffy and smooth

 - With your mixer on low, whip in the remaining ingredients until blended

 - Store in a plastic container in the shower

 This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic and surgical dermatology.
 Learn more about Hello Glow’s medical reviewers here.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.46